cheriangeorge/System-Commands-course/Week1.md

   - 2 -w-
   - 1 --x
 * rwx rwx rwx : Owner Group Others
+* only owners can change permissions of a file
 # Linux Virtual Machine
 * ### ISO
   - image of Linux OS (Ubuntu 20.04 LTS for x86_64 platform)